Judicial review of the detention order

 Division II held 3 other hearings during which it concluded that the detention was lawful.
 A.D. took his case to the ECtHR, where the Court found that his rights had indeed been violated by Malta.

-In J.B. and others decided on 6 December 2022, concerned the legality of the detention of 47 applicants assisted by legal aid lawyers, including 6 applicants claiming to be minors.
-Division II decided that the detention of the 47 applicants was lawful with no apparent assessment, issuing a single decision for all applicants.
+In J.B. and others decided on 6 December 2022, concerned the legality of the detention of 7 applicants assisted by legal aid lawyers, including 6 applicants claiming to be minors.
+Division II decided that the detention of the 7 applicants was lawful with no apparent assessment, issuing a single decision for all applicants.
 On 12 January 2023, following an application filed by aditus foundation, the ECtHR issued an interim measure ordering Malta to ensure that the 6 applicants claiming to be minors are provided “with conditions that are compatible with Article 3 of the Convention and with their status as unaccompanied minors”.
-The 6 minors had been detained with adults in the so-called China house since their arrival on 18 November 2022, some 50 days after their arrival and AWAS was not aware of their existence before they were referred by aditus foundation in January 2023.[14]
-J.B and others took their case to the ECtHR and is awaiting judgement.
+The 6 minors had been detained with adults in the so-called China house since their arrival on 18 November 2022, some 50 days after their arrival and AWAS was not aware of their existence before they were referred by aditus foundation in January 2023.[13]
+J.B and others took their case to the ECtHR and the Court found in favour of the child applicants, noting that:

 The decisions of the Board are not published.
 Some decisions are available online on the EUAA case law database, the International Commissions of Jurist CADRE database and aditus foundation’s website.[14]

-Lawyers reported that the reviews that are required by the Regulations to be carried out two months after the first one is generally not automatically done and will happen if requested by a lawyer.
+Lawyers reported that the reviews that are required by the Regulations to be carried out two months after the first one are generally not automatically done and will happen if requested by a lawyer.
 This is in part due to the fact that free legal aid is only provided for the first review.
-This results in asylum-seekers often being detained without appropriate judicial oversight.
+This results in asylum applicants often being detained without appropriate judicial oversight.

 Other remedies

-There are a number of remedies available to detainees to challenge their detention.
-Yet some do not meet the ECHR requirements of being “speedy, judicial remedies” in terms of Article 5(4) ECHR.[17]
+Together with the remedies offered by the ECtHR, there are a number of remedies available to detainees to challenge their detention.
+Yet most do not meet the ECHR requirements of being “speedy, judicial remedies” in terms of Article 5(4) ECHR and also in terms of EU law.[16]

 Human rights complaints before the Civil Court (First Hall) in its Constitutional Jurisdiction